 One hundred years ago, the European nations were embroiled in a Great War.
 The United States attempted to continue trade and diplomatic relations with a world in conflict.
 This lesson gives students the opportunity to interact with historical newspapers available through Chronicling America and read the conflicting viewpoints of America's opinion leaders and ordinary citizens.
 Students will engage in dialogue as they struggle to decide: should the Unites States remain neutral or join the fight?

 EDSITEment collaborated with Smithsonian education to design a Learning Lab collection on Art and WWI that offers students opportunities to analyze paintings while making connections to poetry and the events of WWI.

 Why was America so divided about the prospect of entering World War I in 1917?

 How did Americans react toward the events of the World War I in their hometown newspapers?

-After completing this lesson, students will be able to: Read and analyze several newspaper articles to determine the point of view of the author
+Read and analyze several newspaper articles to determine the point of view of the author

 Understand the reason behind why some Americans advocated involvement in the war while others opposed U.S. involvement or maintained a neutral stance